- An eBook featuring excerpts of interviews from The Lead podcast was released by Kendall Hunt Publishing.

 - Keith Herndon, Professor of Practice, Journalism, was named Director of the Cox Institute.

-- Author and consumer advocate Adam Levin pledges $150,000 to support the Cox Institute’s leadership development program.
+- Author and consumer advocate Adam Levin pledged $150,000 to support the Cox Institute’s leadership development program.

 - The Cox Institute Presents lecture series became the Reynolds lecture series during spring semester thanks to a grant used to attract 10 leading speakers on a variety of business and economic journalism topics.